Data governance: ensuring data quality and compliance

 index

-Data Governance: Ensuring Data Quality and Compliance
+Data Governance: A Complete Guide to Ensuring Quality and Compliance

-Why Data Governance Matters
+Why Data Governance Is Essential

 “Without data governance, data is just a liability, not an asset.” — Anonymous

-Key Components of Data Governance
+Core Components of a Data Governance Framework

 1. Data Quality Management